Manage Flicker

 There are two types of tags available for a front-end Monetate implementation:

-See Tag Comparison to better understand the differences between the two tag types.
+See the tag comparison in the Monetate Developer Hub to better understand the differences between the two tag types.

 Only the synchronous tag supports content masking.
 During page load, masks are served in entry.js, which is not called by the asynchronous tag.